 Penn offers a unique working environment within the city of Philadelphia.
 The University is situated on a beautiful urban campus, with easy access to a range of educational, cultural, and recreational activities.
 With its historical significance and landmarks, lively cultural offerings, and wide variety of atmospheres, Philadelphia is the perfect place to call home for work and play.

 The University offers a competitive benefits package that includes excellent healthcare and tuition benefits for employees and their families, generous retirement benefits, a wide variety of professional development opportunities, supportive work and family benefits, a wealth of health and wellness programs and resources, and much more.

 The Perelman School of Medicine at the University of Pennsylvania is the oldest and one of the finest medical schools in the United States.
 Penn is rich in tradition and heritage and at the same time consistently at the forefront of new developments and innovations in medical education and research.
 Since its founding in 1765 the School has been a strong presence in the community and prides itself on educating the leaders of tomorrow in patient care, biomedical research, and medical education. http://www.med.upenn.edu/

-The minimum of a Bachelor’s degree and 3 years of experience or an equivalent combination of education and experience required.
-Master’s degree is a plus.
+A Bachelor’s Degree and 3 years of experience or an equivalent combination of education and experience required.

 Penn adheres to a policy that prohibits discrimination on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status, or any other legally protected class.